KMere21/KMere21.github.io/_posts/2023-2-1-Pickling-Streamlit.md

 Having done the project in Python, I then used “pickle” to preserve my model.
 This captures what my model learned from training data and allows it to be used in live applications.
 For more on pickling, check out Python’s documentation on pickling [here](https://docs.python.org/3/library/pickle.html).

 The code to do this was surprisingly simple.
 Here’s a sample of what it looked like to save my model from the Jupyter Notebook (with “url_pathway” as a placeholder for the actual pathway).
+The "tfidf_final" and "final_model" portions are references to the model itself, run earlier in the notebook.

 ![_config.yml](/images/pickle_code.png)